-While I don’t proclaim to be a five star chef or a cooking expert, admittedly, since tapping into my passion for cooking not only have my culinary skills sharpened I’m also becoming more comfortable with identifying the various cooking terminology and how and when to use it.
+While I don’t proclaim to be a five star chef or a cooking expert, admittedly, since tapping into my passion for cooking not only have my culinary skills sharpened I’m also becoming more comfortable with identifying many basic cooking terms and how and when to use them.

 You don’t have to know every single term because there are far too many to remember and there’s not always the need to use all of them at once.
 With that being said, knowing the basics of what the most commonly used cooking terms mean can make an enormous difference to your confidence in the kitchen and the finished results.

 Why you should learn basic cooking terms